Our Assessment Policy

 - Assessment is closely linked to improving the quality of teaching,

-- Ensure feedback to pupils contributes to improved learning and is focused on specific and tangible objectives,
+- Ensure feedback to pupils contributes to improved learning and is focused on specific and tangible objectives (see Marking and Feedback Policy),

 Making sure the school is keeping up with external best practice and innovation;